cms-DQM/runregistry_api_client/README.md

 ## Authentication Prerequisites

 > **Warning**
 > Grid certificates have been deprecated by CERN.
 As of version `1.0.0`, the `runregistry`
 > client only works with a client ID and a secret.

 You will need to create an SSO registration for your application which is going to be using the runregistry API client.

 Instructions on how to do it can be found on the [`cernrequests`](https://github.com/CMSTrackerDPG/cernrequests) GitHub page.

 Once you have a client ID and a secret, you will need to store them in a file named `.env`.
 A [sample file](.env_sample) is provided so that you can edit it and rename it to `.env`.

 Alternatively, you can run `export SSO_CLIENT_ID=...` and `export SSO_CLIENT_SECRET=...` on the same terminal that you will be running your python script in.

 ## Usage

-### Get a single run (get_run):
+### Get a single run (get_run)

 ```python
 import runregistry
 run = runregistry.get_run(run_number=328762)
 ```

-### Query several runs (get_runs):
+### Query several runs (get_runs)

 ```python
 import runregistry